TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-migratedata-another-region.md

 # Move Data to, from, or within Azure Storage

 ## **Recommended Steps**

-Unfortunately, storage account cannot be migrated directly to a different region.
+Unfortunately, the storage account cannot be migrated directly to a different region.
 Here is a workaround you can follow:

- 1. Create a new storage account in the desired region.
+1. Create a new storage account in the desired region
 2. Use the following tools for move the data:

  	* [Transfer data with AzCopy v10](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-v10)<br>
 	* [Transfer data with Storage Explorer](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?tabs=windows)

- 3. Once you are sure that everything is copied, you can delete the old storage account.
+ 3. Once you are sure that everything is copied, you can delete the old storage account

-Just remember that if you have applications that connects at the source Storage Account, you will need to replace the credentials for the new ones from the new storage account.
+Please remember that if you have applications that connects at the source Storage Account, you will need to replace the credentials for the new ones from the new storage account.

 ## **Recommended Documents**